 “We struggled to find second-hand pieces we liked online and were forced to spend hours trawling through websites and marketplaces,” said co-founder Katie, a retail strategist who has worked for international homeware brands and in the public and private arts sector.
 “At this point we realised other people must be having the same issue and that there must be an easier solution.
 Not everyone has the time to go rummaging through thrift shops on weekends, especially when you don’t have a clear idea of what you’re looking for.”

-And that’s how the seeds of Katie and Georgie’s start up, Hutch, were sown.
+And that’s how the seeds of Katie and Georgie’s start up, Haule, were sown.

 Co-founder Georgie, a sustainable business graduate working for a textile charity, heads up community engagement.
 “During lockdown we had the time and space to nurture the idea,” she said.
 “Since then, we have been building a community, talking with prospective buyers and sellers through Instagram and hours of interviews over Zoom.”

-Community is in the brand’s DNA and the Hutch team continues to build its thriving online community through newsletters, a blog with monthly features, a seasonal e-magazine and social platforms.
+Community is in the brand’s DNA and the Haule team continues to build its thriving online community through newsletters, a blog with monthly features, a seasonal e-magazine and social platforms.

 First time buyer in London?
 Check this out!